-- Intended use: Road cycling, mountain biking, gravel riding
+- Intended use: Casual or recreational riding

 If you’re on a budget or you’re new to biking and don’t need an expensive short, then the Terry Universal Bike Short Liner is a great option.

 These shorts are on the shorter side, which makes them great for wearing underneath skirts, dresses, or shorts if you’re heading out on a casual ride.

-If you’re like me and you like your padded liners long so they don’t ride up while pedaling, then the Terry Bermuda Shorts are for you!
+If you’re like me and you like your padded liners long so they don’t ride up while pedaling, then the Terry Bike Bermuda Shorts are for you!

 Since these shorts are so long and made from a slightly heavier material, they’re best worn on their own (i.e. not under baggy mountain bike shorts).

 If you want a long short that isn’t quite as thick as the Bermuda shorts, check out the Terry Wayfarer Shorts.